 The "ultimate crowd-pleaser", as former Edinburgh Lord Provost George Grubb called the Tattoo, sells out each year long before its Summer performances, with armies of people coming to Edinburgh by bus and coach each night during the Festival.

-The Edinburgh Tattoo 2013 will be the third year of the Edinburgh Tattoo's £16 million pound new grand stand.
-The new stand boasts 8,700 seats, with a third more space per seat than the former grand stand, which had been in commission since 1972.
+The Edinburgh Tattoo introduced a £16 million pound new grand stand in 2011.
+The new stand has 8,700 seats, with a third more space per seat than the former grand stand, which had been in commission since 1972.

 The Tattoo draws to a close with the traditional lone piper playing from the castle ramparts.